 Another plus, I also began to pick up some Russian (her native language).
 While I’m by no means proficient or fluent, I learned enough to have a relatively decent conversation.
 She introduced me to a number of people in the Russian community which is surprisingly large for our demographic.
 As a result, I formed some good acquaintanceships with people I wouldn’t have otherwise met.
 We also took short day-trips to places I definitely wouldn’t have normally ventured.
 As a result, I savored new experiences and decadent deliciousness that would have otherwise eluded me.
 “Like what?” you may ask.
 Rambutans!
 If you’ve never tried one of these deliciously amazing, bizarre-looking little fruits, you have no idea what you’re missing.
 Just take care not to bite down hard, or directly into, a rambutan.
 That pit will be your dental demise.

-While there isn’t any prolific positivity that resulted from my having been involved with Julia, the very few good things that did manifest will be things which will last me the rest of my life and most assuredly improve my quality of living.
+While there isn’t any prolific positivity that resulted from my having been involved with Julia, the very few good things that did manifest will be things that will last me the rest of my life and most assuredly improve my quality of living.
 So there is some quantifiable value in that.
 What about you?
 Barring all the ugliness and unforgivable pain and anguish authored by your narcissist, is there anything you’d consider “good,” or at least marginally redeeming from your time together?